 The tubes reach temperatures of up to 250 degrees.
 Initially designed for European countries where there is little or no sunlight.
 They use UV rays so heat well on cloudy days.
 Recommended for East / West facing roof direction in SA.

 200 – 300L Panel Retrofit Geyser Kit Prices

-For bigger families a solar geyser kit for 200 – 300L tanks should price between R8 500 and R13 500.
-Note that the kits specifically for 300L tanks come with two solar panels.
+For bigger families, a Solar Geyser kit for 200 – 300L tanks should price between R8 500 and R13 500.
+Note that the kits specifically for 300L tanks come with two Solar Panels.

 200 – 250L Evacuated Tube Retrofit Geyser Kit Prices